Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

    print(result.failure_mat)
    print(result.speed)

-When a certain material in the rotor reaches the failure criterion, the script will break out of the loop and return an instance of the result class with the follwing attributes:
+When a certain material in the rotor reaches the failure criterion, the script will break out of the loop and return an instance of the results class with the follwing
+attributes:

 .. code-block:: python